What is the structure of SOUTH BOULDER LITTLE LEAGUE baseball?

 When & Where are assessments for Minors, Majors and Intermediate players?

-Assessments will be held in the evening on Sunday March 1st at an indoor facility in Boulder.
+Assessments will be held (tentatively) in the evening on Sunday Feb 28 at an indoor facility.

 How does the draft for the Minors, Majors and Intermediate divisions work?